nodecross/nodex-docs/source/build_guide/linux/index.md

     'http:/local/identifiers/did:unid:test:ey………'
 ```

-Please refer to the API Reference page for more information on how to use UNiD EDGE.
+Please refer to the API Reference page for more information on how to use NodeX EDGE.